KoroLion/KoroLion/README.md

 2. [2015 - nowadays] Occasional freelance projects, IT support and tutoring

 ## My projects
-* [LioKor Code](https://code.liokor.com) (in collabortaion with @SergTyapkin and @moroz-matros) - platform for studying programming languages and algorithms with automatic task checking in several languages (incl.
-C, C++, Lua, etc.), video conferences and live editor.
-* [LioKor Mail](https://mail.liokor.ru) (in collaboration with @SergTyapkin and @altanab) - email service with an interface of a messenger
 * [LioKor](https://liokor.com) - little blog that used to be central website for all my projects
 * [LKJSE](https://lkjse.liokor.com) - platform for studying JavaScript
 * [WOWL](https://wowl.liokor.com) - service for voice communication over WebRTC
 * [LK Chess](https://chess.liokor.com) - simple multiplayer chess

+## Projects, that I took part in as a part of a team:
+* [LioKor Code](https://code.liokor.com) (in collabortaion with @SergTyapkin and @moroz-matros) - platform for studying programming languages and algorithms with automatic task checking in several languages (incl.
+C, C++, Lua, etc.), video conferences and live editor.
+* [LioKor Mail](https://mail.liokor.ru) (in collaboration with @SergTyapkin and @altanab) - email service with an interface of a messenger